-Medical research studies, also known as clinical trials or clinical research, are carried out to assess the effectiveness and safety of new medications.
+Clinical trials, also known as clinical research, are carried out to assess the effectiveness and safety of new medications.
 The Iowa Clinic has participated in clinical research since 1997.

 The Iowa Clinic is currently participating in a number of clinical trials.
 The following are opportunities to participate in studies with investigational medications awaiting FDA approval.
 Participants will be closely monitored and will receive study medication and study related activities at no cost.

 Now enrolling for the following conditions:

 - Elevated cholesterol for people who are statin intolerant

 - Endometriosis that is being treated — looking at bone health

 - Endometriosis — with moderate to severe pain